 But obviously, almost every state has licensing rules that say you can't broker without a license.
 So it's the same thing—you'd go into that state and you make an offer to buy a property and here's what's important: then you turn around and you sell that property, you close on it, you sell it when you're coming into any kind of deal.

 This is important in all 50 states—you have to come into the deal with the intent to actually buy the house, and you have to have the means to actually buy the house.
 So if any state commission looks at you and says, “Wait a minute, it's the intent and it's the means… you've wholesaled 50 properties in the last year, did you really have the intent to close on those deals?
 You just assigned them.”
 So that's wholesaling to a real estate commission—who, by the way, is full of Realtors.

 What are they going to do?
-You could argue until you’re blue in the face, “Hey, I have equitable interest.
-I’m a principal in the transaction.
+You could argue until you're blue in the face, “Hey, I have an equitable interest.
+I'm a principal in the transaction.
 I can do this.”
-They’re not going to care what you think.
+They're not going to care what you think.
 They want you to get your license.

 But if you come into the deal where you have the means and the intent, you actually close on it… there's nothing wrong.
 There's no law in any state that says you can't turn around and sell that for a profit.